CrowdStrike/detection-container/README.md

 ```
 $ podman pull quay.io/crowdstrike/detection-container
 ```

+If a specific architecture is desired to be used, add the `--platform` flag with the desired architecture(s): `linux/arm64,linux/amd64,linux/s390x,linux/ppc64le`

 ## Build from Source
 Clone this repository and build the container using ``docker build`` or ``podman build``: